[Fundamental viewpoint]

 Looking at recent movements

-The weekly leg of the NYDow was in the crosshairs last week.
+① The weekly leg of the NYDow was positive last week.
 The daily is above the 200-day line and above the clouds on the Ichimoku Chart.2) The weekly leg of the NASDAQ was positive.
 The daily is above the 200-day line and above the clouds on the Ichimoku Chart.
 This week, the focus will be on whether the NY Dow can keep above the 25-day line..

 [Technical viewpoint]

-The Japanese market is slightly stronger than the NY Dow and weaker than the NASDAQ.
-The VIX, a measure of US market volatility, was unchanged at 16.4 for the week.
-The Nikkei VI rose to 24.8 for the week.
-The US market is optimistic and the Japanese market is ‘skeptical’.
+The Japanese market is stronger than the NY Dow but weaker than the NASDAQ.
+The VIX, an indicator of volatility in the US market, fell to 14.9 for the week.
+The Nikkei VI fell to 22.2 for the week.
+The US market is optimistic, while the Japanese market is in a state of ‘suspicion and distrust.’

 The Nikkei 225 is above the 9-day line and the 25-day line.
 The short-term trend is now showing a “green signal.